 The Marshall Home for Men is a non-profit, state-licensed assisted living facility for men with limited means.
 We pride ourselves on maintaining a safe, home-like atmosphere while providing care and assistance for those who need extra help.

 History of the Marshall Home for Men

 The Marshall Home was founded in 1931 as a safe haven for men who were struggling to find work during the Depression Era.
 A rancher, John Ryland, welcomed the men at his ranch with food, shelter and companionship as they sought jobs during the tough economic times.

-In 1958, the Ryland Ranch was renamed The Marshall Home For Men, Inc. in honor of the Marshall Foundation, which provided the facility with financial support.
-With their generous help, a residential wing was added to the establishment.
+In 1958, the Ryland Ranch was renamed The Marshall Home For Men, Inc. in honor of the Marshall Foundation, which provided financial support to the facility.
+With the Foundation's generous help, a residential wing was added to the establishment.

 With continued financial support from individuals, corporations and foundations, a second residential wing was added in the early 1970s.
 This second wing made it possible for the Marshall Home to accommodate up to 52 men.

 The average age of our residents is 60, and some Marshall Home residents are decorated military veterans.
 Unfortunately, these honorable men are now some of the most vulnerable members of our community.